-B. Non-Recurring Emergency Assistance

-- The Karuk tribe may include, but not limited to, emergency housing, household goods, emergency food, utilities, and clothing; all other resources must be exhausted or not available. - The Karuk tribe may provide emergency assistance to families that have experienced a crisis, such as a natural, pandemic or wild-fire disaster.
+- Will not extend beyond four (4) months from the start of the crisis situation. - B. Non-Recurring Emergency Assistance - The Karuk tribe may include, but not limited to, emergency housing, household goods, emergency food, utilities, and clothing; all other resources must be exhausted or not available. - The Karuk tribe may provide emergency assistance to families that have experienced a crisis, such as a natural, pandemic or wild-fire disaster.
 The Karuk tribe's contingency services may be provided to meet an emergent need which, if not met, threatens the safety, health or well-being of one or more family members. - Contingency services provided are, but not limited to: housing expenses, emergency shelter expenses (homeless); utilities decisions are based on: Loss of employment due to layoff, wrongful termination, or quit with good cause, medical reason (i.e. terminal illness, injury/accident, etc.), death in assistance unit, other crisis situation with management approval.
-All other resources must be exhausted or not available.

-C. The intent of issuing NRSTB payments is to do the following:

-- Provide short term, non-recurring payments to families recovering from a disaster to prevent the need to apply for ongoing TANF Assistance. - Provide financial support to families affected by a disaster that will not count toward their federal 60-month time limit or Karuk Tribe's 60-month time limit to receive cash assistance. - Provide financial support to families affected by a disaster in a way that will not impact Karuk tribe's work participation rate. - Focus the work participation program employment resources on long-term TANF cash recipients. - D. Households must have experienced at least one of the following to qualify for benefits:

-- Food lost due to a disaster. - Lost or inaccessible income including reduction or termination of income, or a delay in receipt of income for a substantial part of the benefit period. - Inaccessible liquid assets for a substantial portion of the benefit period. - Un-reimbursed, out-of-pocket disaster-related expenses not expected to be reimbursed during the benefit period.

-E. TANF non-assisted families or individuals

-As funds permit, the Karuk Tribal TANF Program may provide eligible Indian families whose total family income is equal to or less than 300% of Federal Poverty Guidelines, with non-recurrent, short-term benefits to meet an extraordinary episode of need that arises from a government-declared (federal, state, county, or tribal government) natural disaster, emergency, or pandemic.
+All other resources must be exhausted or not available. - C. The intent of issuing NRSTB payments is to do the following: - Provide short term, non-recurring payments to families recovering from a disaster to prevent the need to apply for ongoing TANF Assistance. - Provide financial support to families affected by a disaster that will not count toward their federal 60-month time limit or Karuk Tribe's 60-month time limit to receive cash assistance. - Provide financial support to families affected by a disaster in a way that will not impact Karuk tribe's work participation rate. - Focus the work participation program employment resources on long-term TANF cash recipients. - D. Households must have experienced at least one of the following to qualify for benefits: - Food lost due to a disaster. - Lost or inaccessible income including reduction or termination of income, or a delay in receipt of income for a substantial part of the benefit period. - Inaccessible liquid assets for a substantial portion of the benefit period. - Unreimbursed, out-of-pocket disaster-related expenses not expected to be reimbursed during the benefit period. - E. TANF non-assisted families or individuals - As funds permit, the Karuk Tribal TANF Program may provide eligible Indian families whose total family income is equal to or less than 300% of Federal Poverty Guidelines, with NRSTB to meet an extraordinary episode of need that arises from a government-declared (federal, state, county, or tribal government) natural disaster, emergency, or pandemic.
 NRSTB provided in the context of a natural disaster or pandemic will be capped at \$10,000 per event, per family.
-The Karuk Tribal Council may authorize NRSTB beyond the cap, for situations where extraordinary circumstances require additional funds.

-Total family income must be equal to or less than the current Karuk Tribe's Assistance Program (TFAP) poverty guidelines.
-The maximum NRSTB limit will be determined by the current TANF Non-Needy Monthly Aid Payment Plus + up to a maximum of \$300.00 additional funding.
-All TANF countable income will be deducted in the calculation of these benefits.

-• Emergency services provided to Assistance and Non-Assistance recipients receiving Non-Reoccurring Short-term Benefits (NRSTB) services for natural, medical or wildland fire disasters will not be eligible for a period of 1 year from the start of the crisis.
+The Karuk Tribal Council may authorize NRSTB beyond the cap, for situations where extraordinary circumstances require additional funds. - Emergency services provided to Assistance and Non-Assistance recipients receiving Non-Reoccurring Short-term Benefits (NRSTB) services for natural, medical or wildland fire disasters will not be eligible for a period of 1 year from the start of the crisis.

-F. DIVERSION
+12. DIVERSION SERVICES